Thursday 15 August 2024

 Friday 26 April 2024

-Ozymandias: Birmingham's Bullsh*tting Mayor
+Ozymandias: West Mid's Bullsh*tting Mayor

 There is a popular misconception in Greater Birmingham that the mechanical bull plonked on the concourse of nasty New Street Station is named after a Brummie notorious for having been a drug-addled p*sshead (although this would be about the level of persons of note in our failing city).